We Only Join Two Kinds of Companies.

 • Build Hands-On

-• I write the code: agents, APIs, frontends, and infra, from prototype through production
+• We write the code: agents, APIs, frontends, and infra, from prototype through production

 • Working software every week, not slide decks